 Lower the number of threads if possible.

 Check the amount of free disk space.
 For example, on Linux systems, check the amount of free disk space by using the “df” command.

+Consider using the ThreadGroup class for creation and management of threads that groups related threads into a single unit so that operations can be performed on all of the threads at once.

+Use a thread management framework such as the Java Executor Framework (java.util.concurrent.Executor) to provide for more efficient activation and management of threads.

 .

 6.60 Concurrency – Directed termination [CGT]